tgstation/tgstation/tools/tradingCards/README.md

-Both of these commands take in 2 files, and will transfre the data between both. extract will take file1's contents, make it readable, and write it to file2 insert will take file2's contents, compress it, and write it to file1
+Both of these commands take in 2 files, and will transfre the data between both. extract will take file1's contents, make it readable, and write it to file2 insert will take file1's contents, compress it, and write it to file2

+A note on rarity:
+we draw some cardcount, then we sum all the raritys in the pack's table, then we get a random number between 0 and the sum of the raritys. we then subtract from that random by the weights untill the random is equal to 0. we then try and find all the cards of that rarity and add 1 to the to be returned list.